Faith-Based Organizations – Powering Faith in Action

 4. Give without expectation.

-We give to those who are in need because they are in need and their needs matter.
+We give to those in need because they are in need, and their needs matter.

-We do not require participants to adhere to a particular set of beliefs or practices in order to receive services.
+We do not require participants to adhere to a particular set of beliefs or practices to receive services.

 Related Bible Verses: